-- a. manufacturer develops a beacon; - b. manufacturer conducts preliminary testing in his laboratory; - c. manufacturer schedules testing at a Cospas-Sarsat accepted test facility; - d. test facility conducts1 type approval tests; - e. manufacturer and/or test facility (as coordinated by the manufacturer) submits to the Cospas-Sarsat Secretariat the information listed in section 5 of this document; - f.
+- a. manufacturer develops a beacon; - b. manufacturer conducts preliminary testing in his laboratory; - c. manufacturer schedules testing at a Cospas-Sarsat accepted test facility; - d. test facility conducts1 type approval tests; - e. manufacturer and/or test facility (as coordinated by the manufacturer) submits to the Cospas-Sarsat Secretariat report on type approval testing, and technical data listed in section 5 of this document; - f.
 Secretariat and Cospas-Sarsat Parties review the test results and technical data; and - g.
 Cospas-Sarsat Secretariat provides results of review to the manufacturer within approximately 30 days, and if approved, a Cospas-Sarsat Type Approval Certificate is subsequently issued.